Divide, then Ground: Adapting Frame Selection to Query Types for Long-Form Video Understanding: Method: DIG

 \section{Method: DIG}

-\textbf{Overview.} In this section, we introduce~\name, a training-free frame selection framework for LMMs that adapts to query type.~\name~begins by classifying the query as localized or global (\S\ref{subsec:query_id}).
-For global queries, final input frames are uniformly sampled across the entire video.
-In contrast, for localized queries, we first employ a content-adaptive frame selection method to extract representative frames (\S\ref{subsec:cafs}), which are then evaluated by the LMM through reward scoring to assess their relevance to the query (\S\ref{subsec:rw_as}).
-Then a refined video is constructed through a search procedure guided by these rewards (\S\ref{subsec:search}) and final input frames are uniformly sampled from the refined video.
+\textbf{Overview.} In this section, we formally introduce~\name, a novel, training-free frame selection framework for LMMs that dynamically adapts to the query type.~\name~begins by classifying the given query as either localized or global (\S\ref{subsec:query_id}).
+For global queries, the final input frames are uniformly sampled across the entire video.
+In contrast, for localized queries, we first employ a content-adaptive frame selection method to extract highly representative frames (\S\ref{subsec:cafs}), which are then evaluated by the LMM through reward scoring to assess their relevance to the query (\S\ref{subsec:rw_as}).
+Then a refined video is carefully constructed through a search procedure guided by these rewards (\S\ref{subsec:search}) and final input frames are uniformly sampled from the refined video.